rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 The `add_text` method takes a mutable reference to `self`, because we’re changing the `Post` instance that we’re calling `add_text` on.
 We then call `push_str` on the `String` in `content` and pass the `text` argument to add to the saved `content`.
-This behavior doesn’t depend on the state the post is in so it’s not part of the state pattern.
+This behavior doesn’t depend on the state the post is in, so it’s not part of the state pattern.
 The `add_text` method doesn’t interact with the `state` field at all, but it is part of the behavior we want to support.